Eye Eye: Later years

 Andy Ryan became a recording engineer and opened his own studio in Scarborough, and later went into real estate.

 Bill Wood initially continued in music with the band Ghosttown and as a solo artist, before studying business administration and becoming a home renovation contractor; he reemerged in 2007 with the solo album Take It, and now fronts the band Bill Wood and the Woodies.

 Tom Lewis joined Gordon Deppe's post-Spoons band Beyond 7, and went on to play with Honeymoon Suite, Amanda Marshall, The Partland Brothers, Tom Cochrane, Fefe Dobson, Alan Frew, Toronto and Rik Emmett.

 Mark Caporal worked for Ontario Place and SOCAN until his death in 1990, after the pilot of the glider he was on suffered a cardiac arrest.
-Caporal, who had his private pilot license, and was still learning to fly gliders, tried but was unable to safely land the aircraft.
+Caporal, who had his private pilot's license, and was still learning to fly gliders, tried but was unable to safely land the aircraft.

 Donald Quan later achieved prominence as a composer of television and film scores, most notably for the television series Relic Hunter and Mutant X.